educast.cc

 Deep research, narrated.

-A multi-phase research pipeline that turns a topic into a long-form narrated audio episode — with chapters, notes, a cheat sheet, and a full source audit you can verify line-by-line.
+A research pipeline that turns a topic into a long-form narrated audio episode — with chapters, notes, a cheat sheet, and a full source audit you can verify line-by-line.
 Built for the way you actually want to consume hard topics: while walking, driving, or doing the dishes.

 What it is